Real Estate Terminology

 Is a principle in a transaction who is not represented by an agent.
 The customer is entitled to receive information but no advice.
-The Texas Real Estate Commission and NAR's Code of Ethics require agents to treat customers honesty and fairly.
+The Texas Real Estate Commission and NAR's Code of Ethics require agents to treat customers honestly and fairly.

 Is a principle in a transaction who is represented by an agent, and will receive advice in addition to honesty and fair treatment.
 The agent is bound to work for their principle to obtain the best results for their principle.

 A designation available from the Austin Board of REALTORS© for REALTORS© that meet the set requirements.
 CRB designees are better positioned to streamline operation, integrate new technology and apply new trends and business strategies.